The Photojournalist of Apocalypse Now

 The Greatest Movies about Photographers: Rear Window

-This article was inspired by classic film cameras in movies, taken from my own observations and from internet research and initially focused on the cameras in the films.
-From cameras in movies, it's a short step to movies about photographers....
+This article was inspired by classic film cameras in movies - specifically , Leicas and Nikons.
+From cameras in movies, it's a short step to movies about photographers.
+My favourite movie with a photographer as the lead character is Alfred...

 Read More